Hghrv/hangman378/README.md

         After running the milestone_5.py file, the game should start.

-        You will be requested to guess a word letter by letter.
-Your only clues are: the number of unique letters in the word, and the total number of letters in the word.
-You have 5 attempts to guess the hidden word.
+        You will be requested to guess the name of a fruit letter by letter.
+Your only clues are: the length of the hidden word, and the positions of your correct guessed letters.
+You only have 5 attempts to guess the hidden word.

         Enjoy the game and have fun !